How to Read a Merchandising Planogram?

 Your managers need to know how to read a planogram, so they can place the products properly in the store.

-• Figure out the type of equipment.
+- Figure out the type of equipment.
 The manager in the store must know what equipment is used on the planogram (POG): various display racks, refrigerators, showcases, display stands, advertising displays, gondolas, display cases, signage holders, and more.
-Therefore, it is vital to be able to recognize the type of equipment on the planogram and place the goods accordingly.
+Therefore, it is vital to recognize the type of equipment on the planogram and place the goods accordingly.

-• Identify the products, brands, categories, and product groups.
-In order to fulfill the correct in-store planogram implementation, the store manager must clearly define the products, brands, and their parameters on the store planogram.
+- Identify the products, brands, categories, and product groups.
+To fulfill the correct in-store planogram implementation, the store manager must clearly define the products, brands, and their parameters on the store planogram.
 When the manager understands all the information on the POG - brands, SKUs, grouping, and compatibility of products, he will be able to combine products successfully with those already available on the shelves.
-This is the most crucial moment when a small mistake can cause a drop in sales or have a negative impact on the brand's reputation.
+This is the most crucial moment when a small mistake can cause a drop in sales or hurt the brand's reputation.

-• The compliance of the layout (product placement).
+- The compliance of the layout (product placement).
 Managers need to know how to display merchandise according to the planogram.
-Planogrammers or merchandisers can make changes to already active planograms or create new retail planograms according to demand, season, or marketing campaign.
-Your employees must receive and execute store planograms in time - lay out the goods and ensure that the right product is in the right amount and in the right place.
+Planogrammers or merchandisers can change active planograms or create new retail planograms according to demand, season, or marketing campaign.
+Your employees must receive and execute store planograms in time - lay out the goods and ensure that the right product is in the right amount and place.

 juice planogram example